uccser/cs-unplugged/docs/source/author/topics.rst

 .. code-block:: yaml

   # The Markdown file containing the content for the handout of the lesson
-  # This is essentially the text for the webpage for the lesson
+  # This is essentially the text for the webpage for the handout
+  # The file path is relative to this YAML file
-  handout: binary-numbers/unit-plan/lessons/5-7/lesson-1-handout.md
+  handout: lessons/5-7/lesson-1-handout.md

   # The slugs for the learning outcomes for this lesson
   learning-outcomes: